Alonso181006/Canverns-of-Depth/proposal.md

 ## Nice to Have List
 - health bar Y
-- enemy drops items/potions
+- enemy drops items/potions Y
 - can sell items for gold
-- Boss level
+- Boss level Y
 - pause button
 - make a phone that you upgrade, sell, and can see instrcutions
 - bow